 Next on my list is some Desenio leaf prints.

 If you missed my foliage print MacBook skin and matching phone case, see them here.

 Are you a foliage fanatic?
-What’s your take on it?
+What’s your take on spring interior trends?